 The incident was just one of a series of attacks, exploits and intelligence-gathering efforts launched by an increasingly well-equipped and effective Chinese cyberwar effort that was part of a “dramatic increase in malicious cyber-activity targeting U.S. computers and networks,” during 2010, he said.

 The problem with this assertion is that it is not based on the data.
-As Craig Labovitz points out in a series of blog post:
+As Craig Labovitz points out in a series of blog posts:

 Both at the time of the incident in April and prior to my posting of this China hijack blog, I had private conversations with operations staff at several of AS23724′s upstreams, network operators around the world, collaborators in other security companies, and Arbor’s own resident engineers in the region.
 All of these private discussions reflect the sentiment espoused in public engineering forums that the China hijack had modest to minimal impact on Internet traffic volumes, including this RIPE statement, NANOG discussion thread and even the BGPMon blog at the heart of the controversy.

 I will add to this data.
-In my “cybersecurity” capacity at the time of the incident, working as a key Operational Security member of the community, and a accountable party responsible for security incidents at the company I worked at on April 8, 2010, I contacted my peers in side China.
-This issues was expressed as a operational goof.
+In my “cybersecurity” capacity at the time of the incident, working as a key Operational Security member of the community, and an accountable party responsible for security incidents at the company I worked at on April 8, 2010, I contacted my peers inside China.
+This issue was expressed as an operational goof.
 These “operational goofs” are normal.
-We see them all the time in the Internet.
+We see them all the time on the Internet.
 They are considered to be operationally impacting, but not intentional.
 Just human error.

-Yet, when the people who design, build, and operation the Internet say “April 8, 2010 was not a security incident,” policy makers chooses to ignore the experts.
+Yet, when the people who design, build, and operation the Internet say “April 8, 2010, was not a security incident,” policymakers choose to ignore the experts.
 Why?
-Because the facts to not align with the “message.”
+Because the facts do not align with the “message.” 🙁

 To add more data to the inaccuracies of the “message,” look at the following: